 - A sharp pain that makes it difficult to walk or stand up.

-- Pain that radiates down the leg and even to the foot and toe. (though, it rarely targets the foot and toe).
+- Pain that radiates down the leg and even to the foot and toe (though it rarely targets the foot and toe).

 It can exhibit itself immediately after an injury or may appear slowly and mysteriously over a period of weeks/months.
-It might be short-lived (acute) or long-lasting (chronic)
+It might be short-lived (acute) or long-lasting (chronic).

-Who Sciatica Attacks?
+Who Does Sciatica Affect?

-People between, 30-50 years of age are more likely to get sciatica.
-Pregnant women have to be very careful, as they have a greater chance of getting a herniated disc and developing sciatica because of an increase in weight and the changed body-shape.
-Similarly, if one puts on extra weight, it can put extra pressure on your spine exposing the spine to sciatica.
-Lots of heavy-lifting or prolonged sitting can damage your disc and yes, diabetes can cause serious damage to a nerve.
+People between 30-50 years of age are more likely to get sciatica.
+Pregnant women have to be very careful, as they have a greater chance of getting a herniated disc and developing sciatica because of an increase in weight and added pressure on the spine.

-How to Treat Sciatic Nerve?
+How to Treat Sciatic Nerve Pain

 It is possible to treat sciatica in a non-invasive natural way by engaging in physical therapy or by using a special orthopaedic device called the Spinal Backrack.
 What the device does is to decompress your spine, stretching it out and removing any stress that may be placed along the sciatic nerve.
 Once that pressure is gone and there is nothing pressing against the sciatic nerve, the pain shall subside as well.